atbcb/usab-uswds/_pages/test.md

 sidenav: false
 permalink: /test.html
 ---
-Follows are three versions of inch marks:
+Follows are four versions of inch marks&hellip;

 Double Prime:
 The counter height must be 34&Prime; maximum.

 Quotation Mark:
 The counter height must be 35" maximum.

 Neutral Quotation Mark:
 The counter height must be 36&quot; maximum.

+Also a Neutral Quotation Mark:
+The counter height must be 37\" maximum.

 Spelled Out:
-The counter height must be 37 inches maximum.
+The counter height must be 38 inches maximum.